YaroslavRychkov/VR-Accessibility-Vision/README.md

 # Automated Alt Text in Unity

 ## Dependancies
 [VR Accessibility SDK](https://github.com/JustinMorera/VR-Accessibility-SDK): Implementation of Accessibility Tags and Text-to-Speech (TTS).
-VR-Accessibility-Vision was built on the foundation of the VR Accessibility SDK and uses the Accessibility Tags class implemented by it. ____ was designed so it can be used by the PartialVis assitance that was implemented by the VR Accessibility SDK or to modify it.
+VR-Accessibility-Vision was built on the foundation of the VR Accessibility SDK and uses the Accessibility Tags class implemented by it.
+VR-Accessibility-Vision was designed so it can be used by the Partial Vision Assistance that was implemented by the VR Accessibility SDK or to modify it.

 ## Requirements
 Tested in Unity 6.0.